onox/orka/README.md

 - **Quaternions and matrices**.
 Packages for applying common transformations to vectors, quaternions, and matrices using x86 SIMD instructions are provided.
-The various x86 SIMD extensions like SSE, SSE2, SSE3, SSE4.1, AVX, and F16C
+The various x86 SIMD extensions like SSE, SSE2, SSE3, SSE4.1, AVX, AVX2, FMA,
-can also be used directly in your own code.
+and F16C can also be used directly in your own code.

 Additionally, Orka provides several bindings: